Reported in New York Official Reports at Parisien v Tri State Consumers Ins. Co. (2021 NY Slip Op 50728(U))

 against

-ORDERED that the order, insofar as appealed from, is reversed, with $30 costs, and the branch of plaintiff’s motion seeking summary judgment upon the second cause of action is denied.
+ORDERED that the order, insofar as appealed from, is reversed, with $30 costs, defendant’s motion for summary judgment dismissing the complaint is granted in its entirety and plaintiff’s cross motion for summary judgment is denied in its entirety.

 ENTER: